Victorious3/vanila-gan/README.md

 ```

 ### Optimization<br />
-We use the Optimizer Adam here.The parameters inside are first the type of network ,lr is learning rate,for example we can reduce the generator's g_loss by changing the initial learning rate of the optimization function.<br />
+We use the Optimizer Adam here.The first parameter inside are the type of network.<br />
+lr is learning rate,for example we can reduce the generator's g_loss by changing the initial learning rate of the optimization function.<br />
 ```
 # Optimizers
 d_optimizer = optim.Adam(discriminator.parameters(), lr=0.0002)
 g_optimizer = optim.Adam(generator.parameters(), lr=0.0002)
 ```
-Define a loss function nn.BCELoss(),input(X,Y),X need to pass Signoid,Y can only be float(0) or float(1).The loss will be calculated during this function. <br />
+Define a loss function nn.BCELoss().Input(X,Y), X need to pass Sigmoid,and Y can only be float(0) or float(1).The loss will be calculated during this function. <br />
 ```
 # Loss function
 loss = nn.BCELoss()
 ```
-We also define the number of steps to apply to the discriminator and number of epochs (use later in 'for epoch in range')
+We also define the number of steps to apply to the discriminator and the number of epochs (use later in 'for epoch in range')
 ```
 # Number of steps to apply to the discriminator
 d_steps = 1